The Calm Before The Storm

 I could not.

-The heavily scripted expressions of enthusiasm broadcast from orbit were difficult to watch.
+The heavily scripted expressions of enthusiasm broadcast from space were difficult to watch.
 Not because the achievement isn’t real, but because the celebration reveals something uncomfortable about where we still think we are: a civilization with the time and surplus to dream outward, to expand, to reach.
 A civilization that still believes the next frontier is up.

 I remember the Apollo program.
 I was a child, watching from France.
 I remember the pride.
 The sense of collective possibility.
 It felt like the beginning of something.